eduMFA/eduMFA/doc/policies/enrollment.rst

 Starting with version 3.6, if the push token is supposed to run in poll-only mode, then the entry "poll only" can be selected instead of a firebase configuration.
-In this mode, neither the privacyIDEA server nor the smartphone app will connect to Google Firebase during enrollment or authentication.
+In this mode, neither the eduMFA server nor the smartphone app will connect to Google Firebase during enrollment or authentication.
 Note, that you also need to set the authentication policy :ref:`policy_auth_push_allow_poll` to allow the push token to poll for challenges.